 Going from handwritten signatures to e-signature can be one of the most productive things that a company ever does.
 However, it can feel underwhelming if the technology is siloed from the rest of the contract process or not used to its full potential.
 While the enthusiasm for the speed and security that e-signature brings is there, often it can be difficult to determine how to fully maximize that potential.
-Here are 7 ways to use e-signature and contract lifecycle management platforms successfully.
+Here are 7 ways to better use e-signatures and contract lifecycle management platforms successfully.

 1. Track Documents Through a Visible Audit Trail

 Having a visible audit trail allows everyone involved in the contract process to track the document and its progress from initial draft through to completion and even post-signature renewals and deadlines.
-This gives greater control over the entirety of the contract’s lifecycle, not only allowing teams to monitor contracts, but to enhance overall customer experience.
+This gives greater control over the entirety of the contract’s lifecycle, not only allowing teams to monitor contracts but to enhance overall customer experience.

-Notifications for when deadlines are coming, or when a third party does or doesn’t sign a contract gives a more complete insight into the process.
+Notifications for when deadlines are coming, or when a third party does or doesn’t sign a contract, give a more complete insight into the process.
 Knowing, for example, that a party has viewed a contract, but not signed it, provides the opportunity to step in and solve any issue that they may have with the contract.
 If the other party has signed the contract, fulfillment can begin immediately and without delay.
 These streamlined processes decrease uncertainty and hesitation when executing a contract.

 2. Create Templates for Frequently Used Documents

 One of the more frustrating parts of contract management is building an entirely new contract every time a deal is made.
 Spending time and mental energy drafting a new document, making sure that the phrasing is just right, formatting it all correctly, and then sending every new version of the document out for approval wastes time and money, especially if it is a similar document to other previous agreements made.
-Using a template allows for only specific necessary data to be changed, instantly creating a pre-made document, streamlining the drafting process to get to the e-signature more quickly.
+Using a contract template allows for only specific necessary data to be changed, instantly creating a pre-made document, and streamlining the drafting process to get to the e-signature more quickly.

-3. Personalize e-Signature
+3. Personalize e-Signatures

-4. Customizing the Signing Experience
+4. Customize the Signing Experience

 5. Enhance Document Security